Applied Behavior Analysis

 The Applied Behavior Analysis program has an opportunity for an applicant to apply for the New England Center For Children (NECC) Fellowship.
 This is a terrific option for students who are interested in experiencing the experimental basis of the field and who may be considering doctoral work.
 The Fellowship will allow students to pursue the thesis option in the MA in ABA program.
 Fellows will complete an applied research thesis under the co-mentorship of an Assumption faculty member and a NECC professional.

 Fellows will be hired into full-time positions at NECC, receive supervision of up to 2,000 fieldwork hours by licensed BCBAs, and will participate in ABA research projects at Assumption and at NECC.
-In addition, Fellows will receive 26 credits of tuition remission, a cost savings of approximately $20,000.
-You can find more information on our website.
+In addition, Fellows will receive 24 credits of tuition remission, a cost savings of approximately $22,000.
+You can find more information on our website here https://s1auviv.wpengine.com/admissions-financial-aid/graduate-admissions-and-financial-aid/graduate-tuition-and-financial-aid-2.

 Do you offer financial aid to graduate students?